 - Future demand for water services in Flint, including analysis of demand management initiatives

-- Risks associated with provision of water service
+- Risks associated with the provision of water service

 - Financial expenditure and revenue analysis – including analysis of the whole of life cost of different scenarios